boryana-ilieva/boryana-Ilieva.github.io/index.md

   - /about.html
 ---

-My name is Boryana Ilieva and I'm a PhD candidate in Economics affiliated to the German Institute for Economics Research (DIW Berlin) and the Humboldt University in Berlin.
+My name is Boryana Ilieva and I am a PhD candidate in Economics affiliated to the German Institute for Economics Research (DIW Berlin) and the Humboldt University in Berlin.

-I'm interested in Labor Economics and Behavioral Economics.
+I am interested in Labor Economics and Behavioral Economics.